tailless/webvr/README.md

 This step is optional, but you will get a warning in Chrome later on if running over an insecure connection.

-- create the cert-key pair files, valid for roughly 10 years / 3650 days :
+- create the cert-key pair files, valid for roughly 10 years

 ```
 openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem